General information about M.S. and Ph.D. admissions

 Please review the UW Bioengineering graduate programs frequently asked questions (FAQ) page and UW Graduate School Admissions Frequently Asked Questions (FAQ) prior to contacting an Academic Counselor via our contact form.

 Annual Application Deadlines (Autumn quarter matriculation only):

 M.S and Ph.D. applications are due December 4, 2018, 11:59 p.m.
 Pacific Time, USA for Autumn 2019 admission.

 Applicants are responsible for ensuring their application is complete and received by the deadline in order to be considered for admission.
 Late applications will not be reviewed, no exceptions.

-The review of completed Ph.D. applications starts in December and continues through early March.
-Interviews for selected applicants will occur February 28-March 3, 2018.
+The review of completed Ph.D. applications starts in December and continues through mid-February.
+Skype interviews for selected applicants will occur mid-January to mid-February, 2019.
+Admission offers will be sent mid-February, with a recruitment event to follow on March 14-15, 2019.
 Students who are selected will be notified well in advance.
 The department is unable to interview applicants at any other time.

-The review of completed M.S. application starts in February and continues through the end of March.
+The review of completed M.S. application starts in December and continues through mid-February.
+Admission offers will be sent by the end of February.

 Status of application

 If you are waiting to hear about the status of your application, please check the email account you submitted with your online application and also log back into your application profile.